y0k4i-1337/dotfiles/README.md

 LINK: .vimrc => .dotfiles/vim/.vimrc
 WARNING: in simulation mode so not modifying filesystem.
 ```

+## Customization
+Whenever possible, I try to keep things organized in such a way
+that one could easily add their own preferences on top of mine.

+### zsh
+For `zsh`, personal configuration can be placed in files like
+`.zprofile`, `.functions.local` and `.alias.local`.
+See [.gitignore](.gitignore) and [.zshrc](zsh/.zshrc) to check which
+files are not included in this repository.

 ## Preview
 Here are some screenshots taken from current programs setup.